kirui93/ScenTrees.jl/docs/src/tutorial/tutorial1.md

 Since we have the basics of the scenario tree and the scenario lattice and since we created `ScenTrees.jl` with an intention of being user-friendly, we present the exported functions that are visible to the user i.e., that are public, and the user can call these functions depending on what he/she wants to achieve with this package:

-      * TreeApproximation!
-      * LatticeApproximation,
-      * Tree (associated are: nodes, height, leaves, root, partTree, buildProb!)
+1. Tree (associated are: nodes, stage, height, leaves, root, partTree, buildProb!),
+2. TreeApproximation!
-      * Lattice,
+3. Lattice,
+4. LatticeApproximation,
+5. KernelScenarios (for conditional density estimation method)
-      * treeplot, plotD and PlotLattice,
+6. Plotting utilities (these functions include: treeplot, plotD and PlotLattice),
-      * bushinessNesDistance,
-      * GaussianSamplePath1D,
-      * GaussianSamplePath2D,
-      * RunningMaximum1D,
-      * RunningMaximum2D,
-      * path, and,
-      * KernelScenarios
+7. Examples of process functions (GaussianSamplePath1D, GaussianSamplePath2D, RunningMaximum1D, RunningMaximum2D, path) and,
+8. bushinessNesDistance (returns a graph showing how different factors affects the multistage distance.)

 - The most important functions in this module are `TreeApproximation!()` and `LatticeApproximation()` since these are the two functions which are used to approximate scenario trees and scenario lattices respectively.

-- The other important function is the `Tree(BranchingStructure,dimension)` function which gives the basic starting structure of a scenario tree.
+- The other important function is the `Tree(bstructure, dimension)` function which gives the basic starting structure of a scenario tree.

+### Querying the documentation of each function

 All of the above functions have been documented in their respective scripts and the user can find out what each function does by putting a `?` before the function.
 For example, `?leaves` will give an explanation of what the function `leaves` does.

-In the upcoming tutorials, we will have a look in detail on the functionalities of the main functions of this package.
+In the upcoming tutorials, we will have a look in detail on what each function of this package does.